wso2/docs-choreo-dev/en/docs/manage-databases-and-caches/choreo-managed-redis-datastores.md

 ## High Availability and Automatic Backups

-The high availability characteristics and the automatic backup retention periods for Choreo-managed Redis datastores vary based on the selected service plan as shown below.
+The high availability characteristics and the automatic backup retention periods for Choreo-managed Redis data stores vary based on the selected service plan as shown below.

 | Service Plan | High Availability                                                                                              | Backup Features                          | Backup History |
 |--------------|----------------------------------------------------------------------------------------------------------------|------------------------------------------|----------------|